 To their credit, these books can be exciting reads.
-What’s better than gritty tales of tough situations and leadership challenges in combat?
+What’s better than gritty tales of challenging situations and leadership challenges in combat?
 After a few stories, these books typically take combat successes and then reverse-engineer them.
-Here the reader gets a behind-the-curtain view of how military training yielded teamwork, blind trust, and confidence in commanders—presumably so they can apply these lessons in their own lives.
+Here, the reader gets a behind-the-curtain view of how military training yielded teamwork, blind trust, and confidence in commanders—presumably so they can apply these lessons in their own lives.

 Another dynamic specific to the military is direct authority.
-There are plenty of opportunities to leverage indirect authority in the military, but when influencing skills fail, the soldier, sailor, airman, or marine leader can always fall back on “because I said so.”
-In the military, there’s the potential for severe penalty for not doing what your boss says.
+There are plenty of opportunities to leverage indirect jurisdiction in the military.
+Still, when influencing skills fail, the soldier, sailor, airman, or marine leader can always fall back on “because I said so.”
+There’s the potential for a severe penalty for not doing what your boss says in the military.

 All that said, it is possible to leverage military leadership techniques in the civilian world, but they need a bit of massaging to fit the corporate environment.
-A great place to start are three factors that successful military units and successful corporate enterprises already have in common: a shared mission, pride in their unit, and a “people first” mentally.
+A great place to start is three factors that successful military units and successful corporate enterprises already have in common: a shared mission, pride in their unit, and a “people first” mentality.

-Shared mission is simple in the military.
+The shared mission is simple in the military.
 It’s part of our oath of office and the second paragraph of every military order.
-Every US Army soldier, officers and enlisted, raises their right hand and states, “I, [their name], do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic.”
+Every US Army soldier, officers, and enlisted raises their right hand and states, “I, [their name], do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic.”
 The oath continues to talk about allegiance, obligation, and duty.
-The second paragraph of a military operations order, which is the standard mode of tactical communications by the US Department of Defense and most other military forces, is actually called the “Mission” paragraph.
+The second paragraph of a military operations order, the standard model of tactical communications by the US Department of Defense and most other military forces, is called the “Mission” paragraph.
 It includes the task that needs to be accomplished by the unit and the purpose for doing it.
-Simulating that in corporate America is possible if the company’s leadership has built the organization around a shared “why” that they can articulate and motivate their employees to adopt.
+Simulating that in corporate America is possible if its leadership has built the organization around a shared “why” that they can articulate and motivate their employees to adopt.

-Two key components of every military mission statement are purpose and intent.
-What is the goal and why is that our goal?
-There are plenty of companies out there that just sell a product in order to make money.
+Two critical components of every military mission statement are purpose and intent.
+What is the goal, and why is that our goal?
+There are plenty of companies out there that sell a product to make money.
 That’s okay, and that alone might pay the bills, but it is not the foundation for building a brand and a cohesive employee base that wants to drive the company to the next level of success.
-The employees may even believe in the product, but without a mission, they can’t have a vision.
+The employees may even believe in the product, but they can’t have a vision without a mission.
 Without a vision, they cannot operate independently.
-Each soldier, after receiving their operations order brief, knows what they need to do to prepare for the next phase of the operation and begins their preparation accordingly.
+After receiving their operations order brief, each soldier knows what they need to do to prepare for the next phase of the operation and begins their preparation accordingly.
 This way of operating is so ingrained in the military mindset that even the most junior officer in the office of the chairman of the Joint Chiefs of Staff uses the same format.

-This brings us to the second point: The mission must include a purpose and intent that is clear enough to communicate the end state but open-ended enough to allow people flexibility to figure out how they will achieve it.
+This brings us to the second point: The mission must include a purpose and intent that is clear enough to communicate the end state but open-ended enough to allow people the flexibility to figure out how they will achieve it.
 I currently work at a rapidly growing engineering firm that has doubled in size every five years over the last 20 years.
-The owners enjoy the growth but want the customer to continue to feel like they are working with a small, community-based company.
-Our what (purpose) is to be a full-service engineering firm providing a one-stop shop for customers in the Hill Country and surrounding areas.
-Our why (intent) is to create relationships with each client that allow them to feel comfortable calling us for a wide variety of needs—and that make them want their family and friends to call us as well.
-That purpose and intent leads me, as the Director of Civil Engineering, to build a show around our company leadership’s guidance that differs slightly by each technical division, branch office location, and type of client.
+The owners enjoy the growth but want the customer to feel like they are working with a small, community-based company.
+Our what (purpose) is to be a full-service engineering firm providing a one-stop-shop for customers in the Hill Country and surrounding areas.
+Our why (intent) is to create relationships with each client that allow them to feel comfortable calling us for a wide variety of needs—and that makes them want their family and friends to call us as well.
+As the Director of Civil Engineering, that purpose and intent lead me to build a show around our company leadership’s guidance that differs slightly by each technical division, branch office location, and type of client.
 I am allowed to be more creative because I have some solid guidance.

-Third, the company needs to live and breath that mission in all they do.
+Third, the company needs to live and breathe that mission in all they do.
 This is truer for the highest and lowest levels of employees than the mid-level management.
 The junior-most employee has the most contact with the customer, so their behavior directly impacts client relationships and influences the organization’s reputation.
-The highest level of leadership cannot profess a mission and expect those below him or her to follow it without seeing the example.
+The highest leadership level cannot profess a mission and expect those below them to follow it without seeing the example.
 Professional appearance is an excellent example of this, both in and out of uniform.

 It takes practice and consistency to communicate a mission that (1) includes enough detail to drive behaviors, (2) includes few enough details to allow for free thought and creative solutions, and (3) is understandable at the lowest possible level.
 But it is possible, especially if the leader him- or herself lives the mission through their actions.
 Leadership through penmanship does not work.
 Words on a website do not drive behaviors.
 Leaders must uphold the standards themselves.

-Soldiers in the US Army wear a patch on our left shoulder to demonstrate what major command we belong to.
-And inside each major command, we have mascots and team names for every military subgroup, down to a squad or team.
+Soldiers in the US Army wear a patch on their left shoulder to demonstrate what central command we belong to.
+And inside each significant command, we have mascots and team names for every military subgroup, down to a squad or team.
 We paint our symbol on trucks, put it on memos, and decorate our work areas with it just as corporate America does.
 We have coins, stickers, hats, and T-shirts to demonstrate our esprit de corps.
 But the military takes it one step further: We encourage individuals to see that the mission of their small team makes the larger team’s mission possible.
 Without me, the squad couldn’t succeed.
 Without the squad, the platoon, company, battalion, all the way up to the military as a whole, wouldn’t succeed.
-A manager must instill a similar unit pride in employees by showing people that their individual actions are somehow adding to the whole.
-At my current company, where we want to be a full-service engineering firm, it is imperative that we ask our clients about items outside our direct scope.
+A manager must instill a similar unit pride in employees by showing people that their actions somehow add to the whole.
+At my current company, where we want to be a full-service engineering firm, we must ask our clients about items outside our direct scope.
 This way, we help the client solve their overarching problem rather than just putting a Band-Aid on the immediate issue.
 We build trust and a lasting relationship.
 Doing that together, across the team, grows our unit pride.